vektor-inc/lightning/readme.txt

 v13.4.0
-[ Specification Change ][ BreadCrumb ] When display is_page that dont display taxonomies to breadcrumb
+[ Specification Change ][ BreadCrumb ] When display is_page that dont display taxonomies to breadcrumb [ Specification Change ] Change template structure in content.php and so on

 v13.3.1
 [ Bug fix ] Cope with before WP 5.0